 The Compliance function is a second line of defence function, which is responsible for providing advice and guidance to the Group regarding compliance with both conduct and prudential regulatory requirements.
-The Director of Compliance, who is approved as a Senior Manager is responsible for the Compliance function (subject to regulatory approval).
+The Director of Compliance, who is approved as a Senior Manager is responsible for the Compliance function.
 The Compliance function works with colleagues from across the Risk function and management throughout the business to fulfil this responsibility.